Debadrita23/Portfolio-Projects/Quantium Virtual Internship | Forage/ReadME.md

 ### **2.Experimentation and uplift testing** 📈 📉<br/>

 Extended \ analysis from Task 1 to help  identify benchmark stores that allowed to test the impact of the trial store layouts on customer sales.<br/>
-Skills: Data analysisC, ommercial thinking, Statistical testing
+Skills: Data analysis,Commercial thinking, Statistical testing